Your billing logic is leaking out of Stripe: plans in metadata, usage in your own tables, webhooks keeping it all in sync.

 Much smaller surface area.

-When Stripe Is the Right Choice
+When Stripe Is Actually the Better Choice

 Stripe is perfect if: